twilio/twilio-voice-react-native/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

-- `yarn bootstrap`: setup project by installing all dependencies and pods.
+- `yarn bootstrap`: install all dependencies, in the library and in every test application, and install pods.
+- `yarn check`: run the full gate (constants, errors, docs, API report, linking, types, lint, tests with coverage).
-- `yarn typescript`: type-check files with TypeScript.
+- `yarn check:type`: type-check the library with TypeScript.
+- `yarn check:type:apps`: type-check the test applications.
-- `yarn lint`: lint files with ESLint.
+- `yarn check:lint`: lint files with ESLint.
+- `yarn check:linking`: verify the package still autolinks in a framework-less React Native app.
 - `yarn test`: run unit tests with Jest.
-- `yarn example start`: start the Metro server for the example app.
+- `yarn build:docs`: regenerate the API report and the Markdown API reference under `docs/api`.
-- `yarn example android`: run the example app on Android.
-- `yarn example ios`: run the example app on iOS.
+- `yarn app`: run the full gate, then install dependencies for `test/app`.

 ### Sending a pull request